Best Drug Ever: Exercise

 Read that again!
 That quote is saying that not exercising has the same bad health effects as smoking.
 Clearly you have to get up off your butt and start moving it around some.

-Let’s take a look and see just how powerful of a drug exercise can be.
+Let’s take a look and see just how powerful of a drug exercise is.

 Health Benefits of Exercise